Contact

 History and General Information

-Douglas County was named for U.S. Senator Stephen A. Douglas, Abraham Lincoln’s opponent in the presidential election of 1860 and an ardent congressional advocate for Oregon.
-Douglas County was created in 1852 from the portion of Umpqua County which lay east of the Coast Range summit.
+Douglas County was named for U.S. Senator Stephen A. Douglas.
+It was created in 1852 from the portion of Umpqua County east of the Coast Range summit.
 In 1862, Douglas County absorbed what remained of Umpqua County.
+Roseburg is the county seat.

-Douglas County extends from sea level at the Pacific Ocean to 9,182-foot at Mount Thielsen in the Cascade Range.
-The Umpqua River marks the dividing line between northern and southern Oregon, and its entire watershed lies within the county’s boundaries.
-The county contains nearly 2.8 million acres of commercial forest lands and the largest stand of old growth timber in the world, which still provides the region’s main livelihood.
+Douglas County extends from sea level at the Pacific Ocean to 9,182' at Mount Thielsen in the Cascade Range.
+The Umpqua River marks the div-iding line between northern and southern Oregon, and its entire watershed lies within the county’s boundaries.
+The federal government owns over 50% of the county’s land area.
+These lands are managed by the U.S. Forest Service and the Bureau of Land Management.

 County Officials